-As we continue to plan and navigate the challenges associated with COVID-19, we are working to keep district operations and projects moving forward.
+As we continue to navigate the challenges associated with COVID-19, we are working to keep district operations and projects moving forward.
 During this time, the District may not be able to follow standard practices with regards to Requests for Proposals, Requests for Quotes, and Public Bidding.
 However, we will strive to maintain a competitive process while navigating through this unprecedented world event.

 The Toledo Public Schools Technology Department supports the technology requirements of all school programs, as well as students, teachers, staff, administrators, parents and other community members.